 The integrity and security of the systems that move payroll data, and the controls protecting the personal and financial information inside them.
 Failure looks like a terminated employee whose system access outlives them, or a vendor stack with no current SOC report on file — discovered the week a breach notification letter goes out.

-Above the five sits a Strategic Intelligence Layer: trend scoring, peer benchmarking, and board-level visibility — the overlay that tracks where exposure is moving over time rather than where it sat on assessment day.
+Above the five sits a Strategic Intelligence Layer: the overlay that tracks where exposure is moving over time rather than where it sat on assessment day.
+Structured trend monitoring and future cohort comparison are governed capabilities — any peer statistic requires sufficient approved data, version consistency, privacy controls, and disclosure.

 Reading the score